ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         foreach(sctBundle in domainEntry.observed_records) {

           if(proof_fetching_enabled) {
-            // First, queue proofs for anything not already queued if(!sctBundle.has_been_fully_resolved_to_sths()) {
+            // First, queue proofs for anything not already queued. if(!sctBundle.has_been_fully_resolved_to_sths()) {
               foreach(sct in bundle.sct_list) {
+                if(!sct.has_been_resolved_to_sth
-                if(!sct.has_been_resolved_to_sth  && !sct.proof_outstanding) {
+                   && !sct.proof_outstanding) {
                   sct.proof_outstanding = True
                   queue_inclusion_proof(sct, inclusion_proof_callback)
                 }
               }
             }

-            //Second, consider deleting entries that have been fully resolved else {
+            // Second, consider deleting entries that have been fully
+            // resolved.
+            else {
               bundlesToDelete.append( Struct(domainEntry, sctBundle) )
             }